Detective WorkTrue detective star Abigail Spencer talks about how acting can heal wounds, and some of her “darkest” weaknesses

 Oh God, so many!
 I am just weak.
 I like Rosé, I love Champagne.
 I love to travel.
 I love all the pleasures of life.
 I try and stay in moderation, but I think that’s what makes us human.

-Which TV shows are your favorites at the moment?
+Which TV shows are your favourites at the moment?